 If you’re considering earning a technology degree, you may have heard that STEM graduates are in high demand in the 21st century workforce.
 In fact, you can find STEM graduates working in virtually every industry—from aerospace to communications to manufacturing and beyond.
-In addition, STEM graduates tend to command a higher salary range than their non-STEM counterparts.
 So, exactly what is a technology degree and why should you consider earning one?

 What Is a Technology Degree?

 In general, a technology degree provides students with a solid framework of knowledge in curriculum areas such as mathematics, life sciences, physical sciences and information management.
-While technology students focus on studying known principles, processes and technologies, they also gain a solid foundation of general knowledge that can be used to drive future innovations and new discoveries in their respective fields.
+Technology students focus on studying known principles, processes and technologies.
+They also gain a solid foundation of general knowledge that can be used to drive future innovations and new discoveries in their respective fields.

 What Are Some Examples of Technology-Related Degrees?